phammings/Spotify-Clone/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- ✔️ Implement user authentication with Supabase
 - ✔️ Add song uploading functionality
+- ✔️ Implement playlist creation and management
 - ✔️ Develop a dynamic frontend using Next.js and React
-- ✔️ Build a robust backend with Supabase and PostgreSQL
+- ✔️ Implement user authentication and backend with Supabase (PostgreSQL)
 - ✔️ Integrate Stripe for subscription management
-- ✔️ Implement playlist creation and management
-- ✔️ Test application features with Jest and React Testing Library
 - ✔️ Utilize Tailwind CSS for modern styling and design
 - ✔️ Deployed on Vercel with custom domain from AWS Route53